gae-init/gae-init-docs/main/templates/requirement/intro.md

 {% raw %}

-> Using the [Cloud Shell](https://cloud.google.com/shell/) all the requirements are met, so you can just ignore this section.
+> If you are using [Cloud Shell](https://cloud.google.com/shell/) all the requirements are met and you can ignore this section.
+No need to install anything extra.

 If terminal is your middle name, you can install the requirements in one go ([source](https://github.com/gae-init/gae-init/tree/master/bin)):